Different Types of Cocktail Shakers - From Boston to Parisian

 Price$20$35$24$20

-Best Cocktail Shakers - My Recommendations
+Recommendations: Best Cocktail Shakers

 Yet, keep in mind that not every cocktail shaker you find on the internet is of good quality.

-1 - Koriko Shaking Tins
+1. Koriko Shaking Tins

 As I mentioned, my favorite type of cocktail shaker is the tin-on-tin shaker.
-So it might not come as a surprise that my first recommendation is the Koriko shaking tins.
+So, it might not come as a surprise that my first recommendation is the Koriko shaking tins.

 The Koriko products are favorites amongst many bartenders and are an excellent choice for aspiring mixologists.